ScreepsQuorum/screeps-quorum/CONTRIBUTING.md

 [conensus rules](https://github.com/ScreepsQuorum/ScreepsAutoSpawner/blob/master/.gitconsensus.yaml)
 of the project.
 You are allowed to vote for your own pull requests.

-This project follows the [standardjs](https://standardjs.com/) code style.
-This is tested for by the Quorum continious integration system (currently CircleCI) and any pull requests which do not follow this standard will not be merged regardless of votes.
+This project follows the [prettier](https://prettier.io/) code style.
+This is tested for by the Quorum continious integration system (currently CircleCI) and any pull requests which do not follow this will not be merged regardless of votes.
+It is recommended that you install the [prettier plugin](https://prettier.io/docs/en/editors.html) for your editor so you can take advantage of auto-format-on-save awesomeness.

 ### Third Party Services